 I, Tonya and 7 Other Gold Medal-Worthy Olympic Movies

-From tales of victory to what happens to athletes after their medal wins, these Olympic-inspired film are sure to inspire
+From tales of victory to what happens to athletes after their medal wins, these Olympic-inspired films are sure to inspire

 I, TONYA

 The story of the bizarre attack on figure skater Nancy Kerrigan, which held connections to competitor Tonya Harding, just weeks before the Lillehammer Olympics, has fascinated people since it first made headlines in 1994.
-I, Tonya seeks to tell Harding's side of the story, including her rise to skating glory, her marriage to Jeff Gillooly — who, along with her bodyguard Shawn Eckhardt, orchestrated the attack — and her complicated relationship with her mother.
-Margot Robbie earned a Golden Globe nomination for her portrayal of Harding, and Allison Janney nabbed one for her role as Harding's mother, Lavona.
+I, Tonya sought to tell Harding's side of the story, including her rise to skating glory, her marriage to Jeff Gillooly — who, along with her bodyguard Shawn Eckhardt, orchestrated the attack — and her complicated relationship with her mother.
+Margot Robbie earned Golden Globe and Oscar nominations for her portrayal of Harding, and Allison Janney nabbed both awards for her standout role as Harding's mother, Lavona.

 CHARIOTS OF FIRE